raspiblitz/raspiblitz/dietpi/Odroid_HC1_HC2.md

 * Log back in:
 `ssh root@[IP-OF-DIETPI]`
 password: `dietpi`
 * In the DietPi software menu install fail2ban and make OpenSSH server the default SSH server.
-Changing the SSH server will change the SSH keys again.
-To clear:
-`ssh-keygen -f "/home/[your-linux-username]/.ssh/known_hosts" -R "dietpi.IP"`
 Ok > Cancel > Cancel
 Search `fail2ban` > Space to select > Enter
 SSH server > switch from Dropbear to the OpenSSH-server